Sophia Loren, Italy's national icon, turns 80 with book of memoirs

 Its title comes from the 1963 three-part comedy anthology directed by cinema great Vittorio De Sica in which she played three different roles.
 The "tomorrow" part appears to be her way of saying her career is not over.
 Her last film - an adaption of Jean Cocteau's "The Human Voice" - was released this year.

-Each time Loren marks a major milestone it is almost a national event, in part a bittersweet reminder that the boom times she epitomized at the height of her fame are gone.
+Each time Loren marks a major milestone it is almost a national event, in part a bittersweet reminder that the boom times she epitomised at the height of her fame are gone.

 One television channel has been running only Loren films all week as a tribute to the woman who won two Oscars, first in 1961 for her tragic portrayal of a war-time mother in De Sica's neo-realistic classic "La Ciociara" (Two Women).